rabbitmq/cluster-operator/docs/proposals/20200310-crd-spec-configurability.md

 We should revisit/prioritize [github issue #10](https://github.com/pivotal/rabbitmq-for-kubernetes/issues/10) which requests a new status.condition to surface reconciliation errors.

+### Additional context

+#### Top level properties

+This proposal does not stop us from exposing more fields in top level CRD spec.
+We can continue to add more properties to top level CRD spec if we see a common use case for the properties.
+For example, if many users configure the override for the StatefulSet in a certain way, then we should probably think about how we can address the use case by providing a higher-level more concrete property in the CR for usability.

+#### kubernetes version requirement

+The proposal asks to use StatefulSet and Service k8s api objects directly in the code.
+At the moment, we use k8s api version `1.17`  which has a new set of golang marker defined in both StatefulSet and Service templates that are added since version `1.16` for server-side apply functionality.
+If we continue to use k8s api `1.17` and together with using k8s api `1.17` objects directly in our CRD, users have to deploy to a `1.16` cluster or above because `1.15` k8s api does not recognize new markers, specifically marker [`listType` and `listMapKeys`](https://kubernetes.io/docs/reference/using-api/api-concepts/#merge-strategy).

 ### Update

 Any update to the StatefulSet and ingress Service override will be reconciled by our controller.
 This means that certain updates will trigger reconciliation errors.
 In that case, reconciliation errors should be surfaced through status.conditions.
 Some updates on the pod template of the StatefulSet template will trigger a StatefulSet restart.
 My assumption here is that users who use these override knows what they are doing and triggering a StatefulSet restart won't be a concern for us.